forcar/elastgen/README.md

 options, user should set opt_strag_0=0.

 External straggling options estimate e- energy loss only and do not generate photons.
+Internal radiation always generates photons for incoming and outgoing e- kinematics.

-Since GEMC does not simulate beam e- straggling preferred options is to set opt_strag_0=1 and let GEMC/GEANT handle scattered e- straggling (opt_strag_1=0).
+Since GEMC does not simulate beam e- straggling preferred options are to set opt_strag_0=1 and let GEMC/GEANT handle scattered e- straggling (opt_strag_1=0).

 ## input arguments